brianuuu/Sonic-06-Definitive-Experience/README.txt

 -Enable using all current character's movesets from 06, read below for full details

 Use 06 Button Mapping:
--Maps all action to X button, including lightdast, stomp and slide, boost maps to right-trigger and drift maps to B button
+-Maps all actions to X button, including lightdash, stomp and slide, boost maps to right-trigger and drift maps to B button

 Boost Gauge Starts Empty:
 -Start stages without any boost

 Disable Lock-on Cursor:
--Disable lock-on cursor, disable this for homing attack if you want to feel like 06
+-Disable lock-on cursor, disable this for homing attack if you want to feel like 06, however 06 physics has shorter range homing attack, enabling lock-on cursor can help you adjust to it

 Disable Trick on Rainbow Ring & Trick Ramp:
 -Disable Trick on Rainbow Ring and Trick Ramp, this is NOT the same as community code by Hyper, this retains the rainbow ring animation